RealTrippR/CHALK-UI/README.md

+[Development of this project is currently on hold - I am working on a Vulkan based graphics library to replace SFML, which did not meet my expectations for performance and usability]

 # Chalk UI
 Chalk UI is a lightweight UI Engine built atop SFML.
 It is written entirely in C++, and is in active development.
 It uses a system of inheritence in which every object has a parent, object containers can hold children.
 The Workspace object is the root of inheritence.